Bernie Sanders Claims Fox News Is Mostly Propaganda Arm For Trump Administration

 — The Hill (@thehill) April 8, 2019

 But Sanders suggests that he will use the opportunity to tell viewers that Trump lied to them.
-He claims he will highlight Trump’s failure to provide health care for everyone as he promised and focus on how the president instead removing people from the insurance they already have.
+He claims he will highlight Trump’s failure to provide health care for everyone as he promised and focus on how the president is instead removing people from the insurance they already have.

 Sanders recently come out in support of expanding voting rights to felons and giving them the chance to cast ballots while behind bars.
 He revealed his support during a campaign stop in Iowa when he was asked about his opinion on the voting rights of imprisoned people, per The Inquisitr.